Prof-M-s-Classroom/programming-assignment-2-ttran3300/Tran_TammyRPG/README.md

 ---

 ## **5. File Parsing & Data Loading**
-(Explain the process of reading `story.txt` and constructing the decision tree.)
 The story.txt is read by using an ifstream object that reads each line and divides it to event number, description, left event number and right event number.
 Nodes are also created and stored into the storyMap and then assigned to the left and right pointers.

 - How is the file read and parsed using a delimiter?